-Renewable energy can be replaced very rapidly through natural processes.
-Examples include energy from the sun, wind, small (low-impact) hydropower, geothermal energy, and wave and tidal systems.
-Using renewable energy can reduce a building's carbon footprint.
-There are various renewable energy options for buildings - the most common of which are solar panels (also known as photovoltaic or PV panels).
+Renewable energy comes from sources that are either inexhaustible or can be replaced very rapidly through natural processes.
+Examples include the sun, wind, geothermal energy, small (river-turbine) hydropower, and other hydrokinetic energy (waves and tides).
+Using renewable energy reduces a building's carbon footprint.
+There are various options for providing renewable energy to buildings, the most common being solar photovoltaic (PV) panels.
 Buildings can also purchase renewable energy from offsite sources.

 When a project occupies a previously undeveloped (greenfield) site, it will likely destroy some portion of the existing insect, plant and animal habitat.
 Projects should seek to reestablish natural landscape conditions in some portions of the the disturbed areas in order to correct the site’s natural balance in these areas.

 Rideshare programs arrange carpool or vanpool rides for commuters with similar starting locations and destinations.

 A Site Master Plan is designed to ensure that the environmental considerations made in the initial development of a site continue to be considered for the length of the use of the site.